Frequently Asked Questions

 • Is there an elective rotation?

-Yes, during the PGY-3 year.
+Yes, during the PGY-3 and PGY-4 year.
 Residents are free to arrange for an off-site, out of state, or global health elective if they so desire.
 Or they are able to participate in a “default” minimally invasive surgery experience at the Franciscan Health Hospital in Lafayette.

 • How do residents gain experience with family planning?